aws-samples/eks-workshop-developers/website/docs/optimizations/java/optimized-jvm.md

 ## Objective

-In this section you will take a closer look at how to create a custom Java runtime environment (JRE) for the UnicornStore application.
+In this lab, you will take a closer look at how to create a custom Java runtime environment (JRE) for the UnicornStore application.

 ## Prerequisites